Moving to Tahiti: a little piece of the world in Oceania?

 Leisure activities

-- A cinema ticket / A cocktail in a bar: 1100 xpf (about 10€),
+- A cinema ticket / a cocktail in a bar: 1,100 XPF (about €10),

-- A scuba diving (snorkelling): 5000 xpf (alone – 40€).
-In package, it goes down to 32€/dive.
-I’ll talk about it in the article on how to travel cheap in French Polynesia,
+- A scuba dive (or snorkeling outing): around 5,000 XPF if booked individually (€40).
+With a package, it can drop to around €32 per dive.
+I’ll talk about it in the article on how to travel cheaply in French Polynesia,

-- One night in a guesthouse (half board): 10 000 to 12 000 xpf, so 80/100€ per night for two people (sometimes a little less, for far away islands).
-Full board is sometimes possible but it will be of course more expensive.
+- One night in a guesthouse (half board): 10,000 to 12,000 XPF, so around €80 to €100 per night for two people (sometimes a little less on remote islands).
+Full board is sometimes possible, but of course it will be more expensive.

-Living in French Polynesia: tourism
+Living in French Polynesia: travel and tourism

-- A flight to the Tuamotu: 300/350 €,
+- A flight to the Tuamotus: roughly €300 to €350,

-- A package flight + 1 night (“séjour dans les îles”): Huahine: 30 000 xpf (approx), or 250€/person.
-Prices increase quickly and it is the closest island to Tahiti.
-Count 700/800€ for the whole weekend for two, with an activity and a restaurant,
+- A flight + 1 night package (“séjour dans les îles”): Huahine, around 30,000 XPF, or about €250/person.
+Prices rise quickly, even though it is the closest island to Tahiti.
+Count roughly €700 to €800 for a whole weekend for two, with one activity and one restaurant,

 Working in French Polynesia?

-- For the exact same job, the average salary is much higher in Polynesia than in France,
+- For the exact same job, the average salary is often much higher in Polynesia than in France,

-For a person alone
+For one person

 Alone, life is also expensive in Tahiti.
-If you add up all the charges that have to be paid (as seen above), it’s already quite a lot of money.
-Accumulated, and on average, we very quickly reach 150 000 xpf only for the bills (1300€).
-Without any restaurant, any leisure, nothing at all.
+If you add up all the bills you need to pay (as seen above), it quickly becomes a significant amount of money.
+On average, you can very quickly reach 150,000 XPF just for bills (€1,300), without restaurants, leisure activities, or anything extra.

-I would say that the bare minimum would be 200 000 xpf alone (1700€).
-To enjoy a little more, 250 000 xpf.
-With 300 000 xpf (2500€) alone, you’ll have more than enough.
+I would say that the bare minimum for one person would be 200,000 XPF (€1,700).
+To enjoy life a little more, 250,000 XPF.
+With 300,000 XPF (€2,500) alone, you’ll have more than enough.

 For a couple

-In general, I would say that for a couple, a bare minimum of 2000/2200€ is necessary (240 000 to 260 000 xpf).
-With that, you’ll be able to pay the bills (rent, water, electricity, etc.) but forget about leisure activities and weekend getaway on the islands.
-I don’t even talk about putting money aside to get out of French Polynesia.
+In general, I would say that for a couple, a bare minimum of €2,000 to €2,200 is necessary (240,000 to 260,000 XPF).
+With that, you’ll be able to pay the bills (rent, water, electricity, etc.), but forget about leisure activities and weekend getaways to the islands.
+I’m not even talking about putting money aside to travel outside French Polynesia.

-If you plan about 3000€ (360 000 xpf), you will be fine: some activities, restaurant and weekends on the island of Moorea.
+If you plan around €3,000 (360,000 XPF), you should be fine: a few activities, restaurants, and weekends on the island of Moorea.

-From 4000€ per month, you’re comfortable I think, and you can then afford a little more.
+From €4,000 per month, I think you’re comfortable, and you can afford a little more.

-For large families (> 1 child)
+For larger families (> 1 child)

-I advise you to go for a minimum wage of 4000€/month (about 500 000 xpf).
-If you want to go to other islands and on weekend getaways, it is better to plan about 5000€ (600 000 xpf).
+I would advise aiming for at least €4,000/month (about 500,000 XPF).
+If you want to visit other islands and go on weekend getaways, it is better to plan for around €5,000 (600,000 XPF).

 If you are looking for more precise information about French Polynesia, and want to dream a little, I invite you to go and see all the other articles I wrote about French Polynesia.